Pauli Simulator

 negative_exponent::Integer=0

-given a circuit
+)::PauliGroupElementReturns a PauliGroupElement given a circuit containing Pauli gates.

-, respectively.
+A Pauli group element corresponds to $i^\delta (-1)^\epsilon \sigma_a$, where $\delta$ and $\epsilon$ are set by specifying imaginary_exponent and negative_exponent, respectively.
 The exponents must be 0 or 1.
 Their default value is 0.
 As for $\sigma_a$, it is a tensor product of Pauli operators.
-The Pauli operators are specified in the circuit
+The Pauli operators are specified in the circuit.

 Examples